jaya-nanden/Chatbot-Integrated-with-Patient-Monitoring-Chatbot/README.md

 ## Datasets
-Datasets are already available in this repository.It is enough to train the chatbot.You can also change the dataset according to users convenience .
+Datasets are already available in this repository.
+It is enough to train the chatbot.
+You can also change the dataset according to users convenience.
-Orelse if you want to download datasets you may refer, https://github.com/microsoft/BotBuilder-PersonalityChat/blob/master/CSharp/Datasets/README.md
+Or else if you want to download datasets you may refer, https://github.com/microsoft/BotBuilder-PersonalityChat/blob/master/CSharp/Datasets/README.md

 ## Troubleshoots & FAQ
-1. Unable to download Pyaudio in command prompt or pycharm Download Pyaudio wheel file from here https://pypi.org/project/PyAudio/#files
+1. Unable to download Pyaudio in command prompt or PyCharm Download Pyaudio wheel file from here https://pypi.org/project/PyAudio/#files
    Then use the command prompt or terminal to install from wheel file.